Catherine Tate: 1988–2003: Early acting and stand-up career

 From 1988 to 1990 Tate toured with the National Youth Theatre production of Blood Wedding, which also starred Daniel Craig and Jessica Hynes.
 In 1994, she got the part of Lydia Lubey in the Oxford Stage Company production of Arthur Miller's All My Sons.
 She then worked at the Royal National Theatre, playing small roles in The Way of the World (1995) and The Prince's Play (1996).
-Tate also performed with the Royal Shakespeare Company during its 10-month tour across the UK, Australia and the USA with Lee Hall's adaptation of The Servant of Two Masters (2000–2001).
+Tate also performed with the Royal Shakespeare Company during its 10-month tour across the UK, Australia and the US with Lee Hall's adaptation of The Servant of Two Masters (2000–2001).

 Her television acting career began with roles in serial dramas such as The Bill and London's Burning.
 Her debut happened in an episode of the sitcom Surgical Spirit in 1991.
 She was offered an audition for the part by the casting director who also owned a sandwich shop Tate used to go in and knew she was about to go to drama college.
-On the set, she got to work with actor Duncan Preston, whom she was a big fan of.
+On the set, she got to work with actor Duncan Preston, of whom she was a big fan.

 In 1996 Tate began performing stand-up comedy.
 Soon after, she co-wrote and starred in Barking (1998), a late-night sketch show broadcast on Channel 4 featuring a host of performers who included David Walliams, Peter Kay and Mackenzie Crook.
 In 2000, she became involved with Lee Mack's Perrier Comedy Award-nominated New Bits show at the Edinburgh Film Festival and appeared in television sketch shows such as The Harry Hill Show and That Peter Kay Thing.
 The next year, she returned to the festival with her own sell-out one-woman show, which was followed by roles in comedy series Big Train, Attention Scum, Charlie Brooker's TVGoHome and several BBC Radio productions.

 After being spotted at Edinburgh by the casting director Tracey Gillham, she was given her first major television role as Angela in the comedy Wild West (2002–2004) set in the small Cornish town.
 Tate became pregnant before filming the first series and had to wear a lot of baggy clothes as Angela.
 The show also starred Dawn French as her lesbian partner and local shop and post office co-owner Mary, who commented, "Catherine Tate is far too talented and she must be destroyed."